ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 We can also learn a lot from game developers.
 Remember FIFA who made you play a mini football game while loading the game in the background?

-Predictive preloading:
+### Predictive preloading:
 What if we could predict the user's intent?
+One easy to setup option is to start loading the app and data in the background when a user has just started entering credentials in a login form.
+This quick win will give you a 4 second head start!

+Another option is to exploit behavioural quirks:
+1) People tend to watch hover animations: Fancy hovers buy you ±600ms extra time
+2) People slow down when approaching the target: Load on mouse deceleration!

+When combining above two techniques (hover animations + futurelink) we can get a ± 1.5 second head start.
+But: **Use predictive preloading wisely!** You *will* get it wrong some of the time.
+Do some dry runs first and try to mitigate risk by using metrics to improve.

 ... // TODO continue

-### SWARMing: Scaling Without A Religious Methodology - Dan North
+## SWARMing: Scaling Without A Religious Methodology - Dan North

-### Seven (plus/minus two) ways your brain screws you up - Joseph Pelrine & Jasmine Zahno
+## Seven (plus/minus two) ways your brain screws you up - Joseph Pelrine & Jasmine Zahno

-### Designing a high-performing team - Alison Coward
+## Designing a high-performing team - Alison Coward

-### Estimates or NoEstimates: Let's explore the possibilities - Woody Zuill
+## Estimates or NoEstimates: Let's explore the possibilities - Woody Zuill